 When your patients feel their experience was worthwhile, they are more likely to actively participate in patient engagement.
-Not only does a positive patient experience help encourage patient engagement, but it can also play a significant role in the success of your facility.
 Patients who feel they had a good experience will be more inclined to leave positive patient feedback, which can significantly boost:

-- Your overall reputation: Happy patients will leave positive patient feedback, something many consumers take into consideration before choosing a new provider.
+- Your overall reputation: Happy patients leave positive patient feedback, which new customers take into consideration before choosing a new provider.

-- Your revenue: Happy patients that feel valued will continue to visit your facility when they need medical advice, and they are likely to suggest your practice to those they care about.
+- Your revenue: Happy patients will continue to visit your facility, and they are likely to suggest your practice to their loved ones.

-Alternatively, patients who don’t have such a great experience will be more than likely to voice their concerns across multiple mediums if they don’t feel like they are being heard.
-Which makes the emphasis even more important today to be able to foster a positive patient experience.
-Essentially, the lifeline of keeping your brand thriving within a community is predicated upon how you effectively engage with patients every day.
+Alternatively, patients who have a negative experience are likely to voice their concerns across multiple mediums if they don’t feel heard.
+That is why it’s so important today to be able to foster a positive experience.
+Essentially, your brand’s success within a community is predicated upon how you effectively engage with patients everyday.

-These best practices are essential to building trust between you and your patients, which will then create an ideal environment where a patient will be more inclined to take a more active role in their overall health and wellbeing.
+These best patient engagement strategies are essential to building trust between you and your patients.
+From there, a patient is more likely to take an active role in their overall health and wellbeing.
 It’s tough for any leader to admit that their facility falls short on the patient engagement front.
-However, these patient engagement principles have stood the test of time and will continue to be a cornerstone for patient engagement best practices.
+However, these principles work and will continue to be a cornerstone for best practices.

-One frustrating part of seeking out medical care or advice is that many people find contacting their doctor or office to be very inconvenient.
+One frustrating part of seeking out medical care or advice is that many people find contacting their doctor or office to be a hassle.

 The patient expects medical professionals to not only anticipate their needs but accommodate them promptly.
-If you aren’t catering to your patient’s need for convenience, then they are very unlikely to turn to you for further engagement.
+If you aren’t providing convenience, then patients aren’t likely to turn to engage any further.

 Prioritizing convenience is essential to patient engagement.
-Make sure you are easily accessible, and when in the office with them, take the time to really listen to their concerns.
+Make sure you are accessible and taking the time to really listen to their concerns.
 When they feel you are making the process simpler, they are more likely to trust you and engage accordingly.

 As with any other industry, your patients view your relationship with them as just that – a relationship.
-If you are treating them with the respect they expect, you are going to see that your patients are more likely to participate in patient engagement.
+When you treat them with respect, you see that your patients are more likely to participate in patient engagement.

 However, once you start treating them like a number or a paycheck, they will start to devalue any relationship you’ve fostered with them, and in turn, take their business elsewhere.